hyrodium/Rotations.jl/README.md

 differential unit quaternion.
 This mapping also goes singular at 180° but is the computationally cheapest map and often performs well.

-Rotations.jl provides the `RotationError` type for representing rotation errors, that act just like a `SVector{3}` but carry the nonlinear map used to compute the error, which can also be used to convert the error back to a `UnitQuaternion` (and, by extention, any other 3D rotation parameterization).
+Rotations.jl provides the `RotationError` type for representing rotation errors, that act just like a `SVector{3}` but carry the nonlinear map used to compute the error, which can also be used to convert the error back to a `QuatRotation` (and, by extention, any other 3D rotation parameterization).
 The following methods are useful for computing `RotationError`s and adding them back to the nominal rotation:
 ```julia
 rotation_error(R1::Rotation, R2::Rotation, error_map::ErrorMap)  # compute the error between `R1` and `R2` using `error_map`
 add_error(R::Rotation, err::RotationError)  # "adds" the error to `R` by converting back a `UnitQuaterion` and composing with `R`